FeatureBaseDB/www/content/docs/webui.md

 The Console view allows you to enter PQL queries and run them against your locally running server.
 First you must select an Index with the Select index dropdown.

-Each queries results will be displayed in the Output window.
+Each query's results will be displayed in the Output section along with the query time.

+The Console will keep a record of each query and its result with the latest query on top.

 ### Cluster Admin